 Why Do The Ants Keep Coming Back?

 Why do ants keep coming back anyway?
 There are a few reasons you may be having trouble keeping these critters out of your home.
+Follow these tips to get rid of the ants in your house for good!

 The first thing you should know is that ants leave a chemical trail behind when they find a food source.
 This trail guides other ants in the colony to the food source – almost like a road map or GPS.
 Once this trail is made, ants will continue invading your home until you destroy the trail, destroy the nest or get rid of the food source.